 Q: You mentioned wetland construction and reed bed as a water polisher etc. Do you have any scientific research analysis which indicates the plants that take out more phosphates/nitrates/ecoli etc.

-1. A bibliography of research sources related to phyto-remediation.
+A: (Maya Madrigal) Here is a link to a bibliography of research sources related to phyto-remediation.

 Q: Is the chlorine that you can buy at a pool store be used in a septic system?